pulumi/pulumi-hugo/themes/default/content/docs/get-started/gcp/_index.md

 ## Guide Goals

+Let's get you up and running with Pulumi and deploy a static website in Google Cloud!

 In this guide you will:

 - Install Pulumi.
 - Install your preferred language runtime.
+- Configure access to your Google Cloud account.
 - Create a new Pulumi project.
 - Provision a new Google Cloud Storage bucket.
 - Add an `index.html` file to your bucket.